Join us on an exciting Iceland circumnavigation expedition cruise and see the land of ice and fire from a Viking’s perspective!

 Category 9.
 Double occupancy.
 Junior suite.
 Deck five & seven.
 Picture windows, separate sitting area, sofa, desk, refrigerator, matrimonial bed, private bath.

-Category 10.
-Double occupancy.
+Cabin Category A. Double occupancy.
 Suite.
 Deck seven.
 Picture windows overlooking the bow, separate sitting area, sofa, desk, refrigerator, matrimonial bed, private bath with full tub.

 Deposit, Taxes and Discounts